ftmsemu/making_a_dumb_hometrainer_smart/README.md

 and when I was confident that my results were correct, I implemented it into the app.
 At that time, I thought \"Well, level 20 is surely more than enough.
 I actually never rode on a level higher than 14 or 16\".
-How wrong I would be with that assumption, I did not know yet :-D
+How wrong I would be with that assumption, I did not know yet 😉

 ![](.//media/image12.png){width="3.074426946631671in"
 height="3.9857819335083113in"}From that moment on I was able to send the